apurvalal/STAC-final/README.md

 ## Feedback

 Feel free to send us feedback on [Twitter](https://twitter.com/k_Akshit28/) or [file an issue](https://github.com/flaregunner/STAC-final/issues/new/).
-Fedback and feature requests are always welcome.
+Feedback and feature requests are always welcome.